 INEOS TEAM UK’s Skipper Sir Ben Ainslie, says the pre-start is one of the most significant stages of any race.
 Statistics also show that 75% of the boats that lead at mark one, go on to win the race.
 Being in the optimal position and travelling at the optimal speed on the starting gun are critical.

 We based our ‘Code For The Cup’ game on this crucial sailing acumen.
 The user is challenged to build up ‘blocks of code’, with the goal being to ensure that at the starting gun the boat crosses the starting line at the highest speed and closest to the starting gun as possible.
 Cross too early and you risk disqualification, cross too late and your score decreases as in a real race scenario, where your competitors would begin the race ahead of you.

 The player has to take into account numerous variables, such as wind direction, direction of travel, turning circle and boat speed when plotting their course to the start.

 ‘Code For The Cup’ acts as a great starting point for teachers to generate excitement about coding with pupils.
 It encourages a ‘test and learn’ mentality and helps removes the ‘fear of failure’ by shifting that mindset to the idea of ‘failing forward’ instead, i.e. failure is simply a price we pay to achieve success.

-Working with We are Tilt, has been an absolute pleasure.
-Straight from the off, the Team couldn’t have been more enthusiastic, knowledgeable and creative.
-They really broke down each section of the delivery process.
-Their expertise coupled with their strong client management made for a really smooth project delivery against a very tight deadline.
+Working with Tilt, has been an absolute pleasure.
+Straight from the off, the team couldn’t have been more enthusiastic, knowledgeable and creative.
+Their expertise coupled with their strong client management made for a really smooth delivery against a very tight deadline.
 As a result, we have a fantastic new addition to our education offering, which is already getting great reviews from both the young people using it and their teachers!